Hi everyone! You’ve come to the right place if you want to learn about the ranking factors for Google Maps.

 Every post must have a high-quality picture, and we recommended the images be 1,200 by 900 pixels.
 If you can, use videos as they are more effective than a photo.

-Step 1: Extract all the different search queries that have given your Maps listings
+Step 1: From the GMB Crush Analytical Report, extract all the different search queries that have given your Maps listings impressions.

 Step 2: Put them in a spreadsheet.